How to Get Cheap Gas as Prices Soar to a Record High

 - Fred Meyer: Earn one fuel point for every $1 you spend on groceries and two fuel points for every $1 spent on gift cards; fill prescriptions and earn 50 points.
 Redeem 100 points for a 10¢ discount, for up to $1 off per gallon.
 Also, customers who have the Fred Meyer Rewards World MasterCard can save even more on gas purchases!

 - Giant Eagle: Earn 10¢ off per gallon at GetGo for every 50 Perks, up to a free tank of gas.

-- Hy-Vee: Earn special offers, digital deals, surprise savings and the chance for random rewards such as a kitchen makeover, vacation packages, or even a car loaded to your card.
+- Hy-Vee: Earn special offers, digital deals, surprise savings, and the chance for random rewards including a kitchen makeover, vacation packages, or even a car loaded to your card.

 - Murphy USA: Save 3¢ per gallon whenever you fill up at Murphy USA stations using a Walmart gift card (not valid at Murphy Express).
 Offer not valid in Alabama.
 Plus, use the Murphy USA mobile app and discover more savings in-store.

 - Price Chopper: Earn 5¢ off per gallon at Sunoco when you spend $100 at Price Chopper.

 - Safeway: Earn one point for every $1 spent on groceries or pharmacy items and two points for every $1 spent on gift cards.
 Redeem points for up to $1 off per gallon.